OC-sudo/homepage/bio.md

-She is a member of IEEE and was a member of IEICE until she forgot to wire the membership fee.
+She is a member of IEEE and ~~was a member of IEICE until she forgot to wire the membership fee~~, she just earned her IEICE membership back by wiring a lot of money.
 [back](./)